 Best Bars in Milan for Cocktails, Wine, and Aperitivo

-Milan’s best bars feel like old friends, where cocktails matter and conversations more.
+Milan’s best bars feel like old friends.
+The drinks matter, but the conversation matters more.

 Iconic Bars That Locals Still Love